Used Car: 2009 Toyota FJ Cruiser Review

 Other Cars to Consider

-If you like the FJ Cruiser’s reliability and off-road prowess, but need more seats, consider the 2009 Toyota 4Runner.
-The 4Runner has an even better reliability rating and a more-practical interior.
-Its available third row isn’t big enough for adults, but it’s ideal for kids.
+If you like the FJ Cruiser’s off-road prowess, but need more seats, consider the 2009 Toyota 4Runner.
+The 4Runner has a more-practical interior, with a third row of seats that is ideal for kids.

 Shoppers who don’t need more passenger space, but want a more-refined interior should consider the 2009 Jeep Grand Cherokee.
 Not only does the Grand Cherokee continue Jeep’s legacy for burly off-road abilities, but it has a near-luxury interior and comfortable on-road performance that test drivers loved.
 It won’t stand out in a crowd the way the FJ Cruiser will, and its reliability score is lower than the FJ Cruiser’s, but reviewers felt that the Jeep Grand Cherokee does a fantastic job of combining trail-rated performance with everyday refinement.